 Over the last decade, the life and environmental science fields have seen a rapid increase in the use of computation and analytical tools to model phenomena across many disciplines of inquiry.
 In some scientific fields, such as biology and chemistry, the recent ability to collect multitudes of data easily and quickly have made computational abilities vital to researchers and practitioners.
 Meanwhile, fields previously thought to be niche disciplines, such as computational and mathematical biology, are now “becoming an integral part of the practice of biology across all fields” (Stefan et al., 2015. p.
 2).
-Across a large sector of scientific domains, applications of mathematical and statistical techniques, such as Markov Chain Monte Carlo, neural networks, and agglomerative hierarchical clustering, have become essential computational understandings in field applications (Weintrop et al., 2016).
-With these advances both in data collection, visualization, analysis, and interpretation, as well as computational power, analytical methods, and detailed computational models, scientific fields are undergoing a renaissance.
+Across a large sector of scientific domains, applications of mathematical and statistical techniques, such as Markov Chain Monte Carlo, neural networks, and agglomerative hierarchical clustering, have become essential computational understandings for field applications (Weintrop et al., 2016).
+With these advances in data collection, visualization, analysis, and interpretation, as well as computational power, analytical methods, and detailed computational models, scientific fields are undergoing a renaissance.
 These advances have, however, created a growing need for scientists to receive an appropriate education in computational methods and techniques.
 The need for computation in education for mathematics and science is greater than ever (Fox & Ouellette, 2013).

 Computational Courses for Undergraduate Science Majors

 Multi-disciplinary efforts have been made at Purdue, Carnegie-Mellon, Harvey Mudd, Princeton, and Winona State universities to create introductory computing courses with a focus on non-computer science undergraduate majors, in particular science students, in fields ranging from physics to chemistry to biology (Cortina (2007); Sedgewich & Wayne (2008); Sedgewich & Wayne (2015); Wilson et al. (2008); Wing (2006)).
-These courses are produced in collaboration with science faculty, and are intended to begin each student’s journey into computing.
+These courses were produced in collaboration with science faculty, and are intended to begin each student’s journey into computing.
 Students are presented examples in a familiar language that allows them to focus on the foundational principles of each computational problem (Hambrusch et al., 2009).

-The research on undergraduate level computing courses directly relates to the computational abilities of graduate level science researchers, as these students have most likely graduated from an undergraduate science program with no computational training.
+The research on undergraduate level computing courses directly relates to the computational abilities of graduate level science researchers, as these students have most likely graduated from an undergraduate science program with little to no computational training.
 The concepts emphasized in the courses developed at Purdue, and elsewhere, can be used to inform the environmental sciences and Statistics departments as to what computational skills other scientific disciplines, such as physics, biology, and chemistry, believe to be the most important for students to grasp.

 Computational Training for graduate science majors